 Manitoba Government Inquiry

 I should also note, that because we were not required to close, we did not take any of the code red funding.
 Business’ that decided to close were not eligible and may be liable or forced to repay.

 The next Saturday, the exact same officers came to our business.
 They said we were good to go on lessons (like we already knew) but promised/threatened to come back everyweek to check on us.
 Really, we’re doing nothing wrong but you’re going to check on us?
 Isn’t there a multi-national corporation in town to check up on?
 Are you only targeting small businesses because you can bully them?

 We recognize that many of you want to limit your trips out of the house and so we can switch you to (or start you on) video classes for the duration.
 Here is a link to making your video experience better Getting the Most out of your Video Lessons If you wish to continue with your in-person do nothing.
 If you want to convert to video lesson or start lessons of any kind, just call or send us an email.

+In these 2 weeks leading up to March Break we are going to continue with lessons as usual.
+We will continue the same way after March Break.
 Private music lessons are among the safest of activities to participate in at anytime.
 Our rooms are large enough for ‘social distancing’ with only 2-3 people in a room.

 The Waiting Area

 We do ask that you not crowd the waiting area, come up stairs if you want but just let your child in the school or, in the case of adult students, just come in.
 If you need to wait nearby you can wait in the hall.
 If you see the waiting room is occupied, please wait till it clears